Lamelynx/GodotUniversalIntentPlugin-Android/README.md

 Create the intent

 ***putExtra(extra_option as string, value as string)***
-Add aditional option to the intent.
+Add additional option to the intent.

 ***addFlag(flag as string)***
-Add aditional flag to the intent.
+Add additional flag to the intent.

 ***addCategory(category as string)***